-Secondly, acupuncture can also beneficial for expectant mothers who want their baby in head down position.
-According to survey, there are 3-4% women who have breech presentation.
+Secondly, acupuncture can also beneficial for expectant mothers who want their baby in a head down position.
+According to a survey, there are 3-4% of women who have breech presentations.
 This means the baby’s head is not presenting as in the head has not turned downward.
-Therefore, it is necessary by week 34 that women should start doing acupuncture to avoid the breech presentation while there is still room to move before it turns into stable position in week 36.
-After week 36, obstetricians usually recommend to use caesarian section.
+Therefore, it is necessary by week 34 that women should start doing acupuncture to avoid the breech presentation while there is still room to move before it turns into a stable position in week 36.
+After week 36, obstetricians usually recommend using caesarean section.

-Thirdly, acupuncture can also promote delivery of a retained placenta.
+Thirdly, acupuncture can also promote the delivery of a retained placenta.
 It can stimulate relevant hormones such as; prostaglandin and oxytocin for natural induction labour.
-According to study, acupuncture has successfully assisted 88%of women studied in inducing their overdue labour.
+According to a study, acupuncture has successfully assisted 88%of women studied in inducing their overdue labour.

-There are many of our patients who had successfully given birth after couple of acupuncture treatments.
+There are many of our patients who had successfully given birth after a couple of acupuncture treatments.
 Dr Christine also suggests the use of Chinese Medicine to nourish the well-being of the pregnant women and baby.

 Another benefit also includes treatment for mothers who have post-partum bleeding and will restore their overall health and wellbeing.
 Acupuncture and Chinese herbal medicine focus on improving ‘qi’ by nourishing the body of the baby and mother as well as reducing weak bladder.

 Discover more about our range of services and treatment options by contacting our team.
 Make an appointment by calling (03) 9820 8651 and we will be happy to discuss your requirements and arrange a consultation.
 You can also leave your details in our contact form and we will get back to you as soon as we can.